 We have over 20,000 different genes in the body.
 These genes are like instruction manuals for how to build a protein, and each protein has an important function that helps to keep our body working how it should.
 Our cells are constantly dividing to make new cells, and to do that the cell has to make a copy of all of its DNA, which is what our genes are made out of.
-As this copying process happens, there can be errors (called mutations) that happen in our DNA.
-Having these mutations build up in our DNA raises the risk for cancer.
+As this copying process happens, there can be errors (called variants) that happen in our DNA.
+Having these variants build up in our DNA raises the risk for cancer.
 The NBN gene makes a protein called nibrin.
 Nibrin works with other proteins to help repair these errors in our DNA.
 If someone has a non-working copy of the NBN gene, then their cells lose the ability to fix these errors in our DNA, which can then increase the risk to develop cancer.

 |Cancer type||Risk in the general |

-|Risk in NBN |
+|Risk in NBN pathogenic |

 |Female breast||12%||Up to 30%|

-If you are tested and found to have a mutation in the NBN gene, it is recommended to discuss your management plan with your healthcare team, and if available, to see consultation through a specialized high-risk clinic.
+If you are tested and found to have a pathogenic variant in the NBN gene, it is recommended to discuss your management plan with your healthcare team, and if available, to see consultation through a specialized high-risk clinic.
 General recommendations are included here based on updated guidelines of the National Comprehensive Cancer Network (NCCN), but may be tailored to your specific medical and family history.

-One important thing to note is that the data on how the NBN gene affects cancer risk is still limited, and more research is needed to completely understand the lifetime risks for cancers associated with inherited mutations in this gene.
+One important thing to note is that the data on how the NBN gene affects cancer risk is still limited, and more research is needed to completely understand the lifetime risks for cancers associated with inherited pathogenic variants in this gene.
 There have thus far been a limited number of research studies, and some of those studies have had a small number of participants, or participants from a specific ethnic group.